aksudogukan/aksudogukan.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I have joined the Centre for Secure Information Technologies (CSIT) at Queen's University Belfast (QUB) as a Research Fellow, where I will be working with Assoc.
-Prof. Ihsen Alouani's team on AI and cybersecurity projects.
+I have joined the Centre for Secure Information Technologies (CSIT) at Queen's University Belfast (QUB) as a Research Fellow.